Sponsored

 • Follow the Nigerian system of education for the mathematics aspect (it is pretty simple)

-Author: David Ajibade (A student in one of the best universities in the US)
+Author: David Ajibade (A student at one of the best universities in the US)

 Bolarinwa Olajire